Researching your application

 When to apply

-The University of Oxford uses application deadlines and you need to ensure that your application and all supporting documents, including references, required for your course are received by 12 noon UK time on the deadline date for your application to be considered.
+You need to ensure that your application and all supporting documents, including references, required for your course are received by 12 noon (midday) UK time on the deadline date in order for it to be considered.

 Only used by selected courses